 - Move-out Notice: You must give apartment representatives at least 30 days written notice.
 See your lease agreement for the notice required for your apartment.
 Even if your lease states your move-out date, you still must give written notice.
 Oral notice is not sufficient.
 Notice to Vacate Letter

 - Eviction: A property owner may evict a resident for violation of conditions specified in the lease, major destruction of property, or nonpayment of rent.
 The manager must give the resident 24 hours written notice (depending on the lease) of his/her intent to evict for nonpayment of rent.
 If the resident refuses to move, the manager may file an eviction lawsuit in the Justice of the Peace Court to forcibly evict a tenant.
 An eviction requires you to be given legal notice and an opportunity to appear in court.
-If you think an eviction is unjustified, contact the Attorney for Students in the LBJ Student Center at 512-245-2370.
-Seeking the assistance of the Attorney for Students Office is preferable before any dispute between a property owner and a resident becomes a crisis involving eviction.
-The Attorney for Students is a free service to students.
+If you think an eviction is unjustified, you may have to hire a Private Attorney.
+The Attorney for Students can not assist you once your lease is signed.
+You may also contact the Austin Tenant's Council for free legal assistance.
 Leaving Before Your Lease is Up: Although your reasons for wanting to move out before the end of your lease term may seem valid to you, moving out before your lease expires is a breach of contract.
 It is incorrect that you are only liable for the amount of your security deposit if you break the lease.
 Generally, you are liable for rent you owe for the remainder of time on the lease.
 If you do not pay your remaining rent, you risk being sued.
 If you are unable to pay your debt, a judgment may be filed against you which can last 7-10 years and can be renewed.

 - Sublease: A sublease is an agreement in which you rent your apartment to another person with the property owner’s permission.
 You will still be responsible for rent and damages.
 You are not entitled to receive your security deposit back until your lease term ends.
 Be sure to read your lease carefully.
 Many properties forbid subleasing.